pkliang/android-challenge/README.md

 .idea/codeSytles folder is shared in the repository.

-# Optional extras Implemented
-* Show avatar in the custom commit view
-* Load more commits when reaching the end of the list

 # Important
 Replace `auth_token` with your own github access token with `repo` and `user` scopes in `strings.xml` when you run the app.